ASHS-School/mirrorcast/README.md

 <p>The debian/ubuntu app is working but could do with improvements</p>

 <ul><li>Automate audio settings(This is partially done, you might need to modify some code to automate audio settings for some computers)</li>
-<li>Add option mirror selected application</li>
+<li>Add option mirror selected application (Using Xlib and composite(redirect and pixmap) so that applications will still mirror if covered by another window, resized or minimised)</li>
 <li>Tidy up code (Find simplier and more pythonic solutions where possible)</li></ul>

-<b>Other (If you want to help out with the following then that would be great)</b>
+<b>Other (If you want to help out with creating a client for the following then that would be great)</b>
 <ul><li>Create Windows client application</li>
 <li>Create MacOs client application</li>
 <li>Create Android client application</li></ul>

 <h2>How to use</h2>

-<p>Currently this is a rough prototype that I have only tested using my laptop running Ubuntu 16.04 and a raspberry pi as the receiver.
-The applet will add a option to start mirroring the selected display to the selected receiver.</p>
+<p>Currently this is a rough prototype that I have only tested on computers running Ubuntu 16.04 and Lubuntu and a raspberry pi as the receiver.
+The applet will add a option to start mirroring the selected display to the selected receiver.
+It has been deployed at a High School where it is used so the teachers can use the projectors without wires.</p>

 <p>To install the mirrorcast client on debian/ubuntu<ul>
 <li>download the latest mirrorcast deb file from releases</li>